zzzprojects/docs/entityframework.net/pages/saving-data/concurrency.md

 ---
 PermaID: 1000045
-Title: Entity Framework Concurrency - Learn Implement Optimistic Concurrency
+Title: Entity Framework Concurrency - Learn How to Implement Optimistic Concurrency
 MetaDescription: Unlock the power of Entity Framework by using Concurrency and what to do when a concurrency error happens.
 Learn how to use a concurrency column and how to handle concurrency conflict.
-LastMod: 2023-02-27
+LastMod: 2025-06-18
 Tags: saving concurrency
 ---

-# Entity Framework Concurrency: Discover Implement Optimistic Concurrency
+# Entity Framework Concurrency: Discover How to Implement Optimistic Concurrency

 The situations in which multiple processes or users access or change the same data in a database at the same time.